psfrolov/psfrolov.github.io/app/_posts/2015-04-10-resource-management-with-explicit-template-specializations.md

 Here’s my article from the
 [April 2015 issue of Overload journal][url-overload].
-It presents a simple, easy-to-use, generic RAII wrapper based on an interesting static polymorphism technique which I introduced in the [previous post][url-previous-post].
+It presents a simple, easy‐to‐use, generic RAII wrapper based on an interesting static polymorphism technique which I introduced in the [previous post][url-previous-post].

-## [Resource Management with Explicit Template Specialisations][url-overload-article]
+## <cite>[Resource Management with Explicit Template Specialisations][url-overload-article]</cite>

 > [RAII][url-raii] is one of the most important and useful C++ idioms.
-RAII efficiently relieves the programmer of manual resource management and is a must for writing [exception-safe][url-exception-safety] code.
-Perhaps, the most ubiquitous usage of RAII is dynamic memory management with [smart pointers][url-smart-pointer], but there are a plenty of other resources for which it can be applied, notably in the world of low-level libraries.
+RAII efficiently relieves the programmer of manual resource management and is a must for writing [exception‐safe][url-exception-safety] code.
+Perhaps, the most ubiquitous usage of RAII is dynamic memory management with [smart pointers][url-smart-pointer], but there are a plenty of other resources for which it can be applied, notably in the world of low‐level libraries.
 Examples are Windows API handles, POSIX file descriptors, OpenGL primitives, and so on.